Tomfx03/EX-NO-6-Pseudo-Random-Number/README.md

-Cryptography --- 19CS412 - Pseudorandom Number Generation
+# Cryptography --- 19CS412 - Pseudorandom Number Generation
-Exp 6 - Implementation of Pseudorandom Number Generation using Standard library
+# Exp 6 - Implementation of Pseudorandom Number Generation using

-NAME : TOM FRANCIES XAVIOUR L
+# NAME : TOM FRANCIES XAVIOUR L
-REG.NO : 212223110060
+# REG.NO : 212223110060

-AIM : - To implement Pseudorandom Number Generation using Standard Library.
+# AIM : - To implement Pseudorandom Number Generation using

-ALGORITHM : -
+# ALGORITHM : -
 Step 1: Get the number of random numbers to generate from the user.
 Step 2: Read the minimum and maximum values for the random number range.
 Step 3: Initialize the random seed using the current time.